dev-dpoudel/apbs-gateway-wiki/docs/system.md

 Note: User can only update message section and shouldn't be confused with permission issues or as a bug.

-Note: The variables in the curly braces , examples {nam} should not be edited.
+Note: The variables in the curly braces , examples {name} should not be edited.
 Upon edit of such variables, future email and notification through the system may fail.

 # Regulatory Policies

 The Regulatory Policies tabs consists of mandated transaction limits as prescribed by the user.
-These setings must confirm to NRB policies.
+These settings must confirm to NRB policies.
 Admin users are solely responsible to update such information.

 ![regulation update](images/regulation_update.png)